Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Optical Flow and Nowcasting

 Moving beyond the altitude-wise separation of horizontal motion, recent deep learning frameworks have attempted to directly model the full three-dimensional evolution of weather systems by coupling physical operators with data-driven representations.
 A prominent example is the Nowcast3D~\cite{chen2025nowcast3d} model, which treats radar reflectivity evolution not merely as advection, but as a composite of three physical processes: three-dimensional advection, local diffusion, and a source term representing microphysical tendencies.
-Unlike the independent altitude-wise estimation in~\cite{chung2025investigating}, Nowcast3D reconstructs a complete 3D velocity field, including the vertical component, directly from volumetric reflectivity.
-This deterministic core is further refined by a conditional diffusion module designed to capture stochastic uncertainty.
-While the authors report superior performance over operational baselines in forecasting extreme convective events, such as the 2024 Beijing heavy rainfall, they also acknowledge inherent ambiguity in the approach.
+Unlike the altitude-wise motion estimation in~\cite{chung2025investigating}, Nowcast3D estimates a complete 3D velocity field, including the vertical component, directly from volumetric reflectivity.
+While the authors report superior performance over operational baselines in forecasting extreme convective events, they also acknowledge inherent ambiguity in the approach.
 As the authors note, the inference of a full 3D motion field solely from reflectivity observations remains an under-constrained problem, particularly in regimes dominated by complex microphysics where phase changes alter reflectivity without corresponding changes in velocity.